Jomell/BlockScoreWrapper/README.md

 iOS helper/wrapper for www.blockscore.com identity management API/Platform

-// BlockScoreWrapper is an object for BlockScore APIs.
-See the notes below on how
-// to use this wrapper code.
-Mobickus LLC is not associated with BlockScore in any
-// way and this software is provided as is under MIT license.
+BlockScoreWrapper is an object for BlockScore APIs.
+See the notes below on how to use this wrapper code.
+Mobickus LLC is not associated with BlockScore in any way and this software is provided as is under MIT license.

 To use BlockScoreWrapper follow these steps:

  1. Sign up and obtain a BlockScore API Key from http://www.blockscore.com
  2. Edit BlockScoreWrapper.h and replace BLOCKSCORE_API_KEY definition with your own key
- 3. Implement one the following method on the object where you are instantiating BlockScoreWrapper.
+ 3. Implement one delegate method on the object where you are instantiating BlockScoreWrapper.
+This method receives the response from blockscore.com

  -(void) didFinishBlockScoreRequestWithResponse:(NSData*) data response:(NSURLResponse*)response error:(NSError*) error;